People of Song An commune (Vu Thu) are proficient in kite flying skills.

 Nowadays, kite flying has gradually gone beyond the limits of a folk game and gradually developed into a cultural exchange activity with both traditional values and modern beauty.

-After nearly 600 years, the kite-flying tradition in Song An has profound historical value because it contains historical stories about a period of nation building and defense of the Later Le Dynasty in Son Nam Ha town in general and the process of building and developing An Lao village in particular.
+After nearly 600 years, the kite flying tradition in Song An has profound historical value because it contains historical stories about a period of nation building and defense of the Later Le Dynasty in Son Nam Ha town in general and the process of building and developing An Lao village in particular.

 The love for the homeland, the country, and the life of the people here is conveyed through the soaring kites and the whistling flutes.
-Those are the sublime moments of the working people, the will to overcome all hardships and challenges to seek happiness, expressing pride and the desire for a peaceful life.
+Those are the sublime moments of the working people, the will to overcome all hardships and challenges to seek happiness, expressing pride and desire for a peaceful life.

 According to nhandan.vn